histonePTM R package

 3.Plots

-fragment ions and draws annotated spectrum.
-This function relies on the spectrum_utils
+It generates fragment b and y fragment ions and draws annotated spectrum.
+This function relies on the spectrum_utils pyhton package.

 3.1 plot_annotateSpectrum()